SECTION 9: NOETHER'S THEOREM

 separate, less strongly as they crowd together.
 (See:

-perspective of symmetry conservation, as these whole unit charges
+the perspective of symmetry conservation, as these whole unit

-are necessary for cancelling, neutralizing, or carrying the
+charges are necessary for cancelling, neutralizing, or carrying

-strong force protects the global and continuous symmetry of whole
+The strong force protects the global and continuous symmetry of

-quantum units of (electric) charge.
-Throughout the spectrum of
+whole quantum units of (electric) charge.
+Throughout the

-electrically charged leptons and hadrons, every charge is the
+spectrum of electrically charged leptons and hadrons, every

-equivalent of every other charge, able to replace, neutralize, or
+charge is the equivalent of every other charge, able to replace,

-even annihilate its opposite number as the opportunity arises.
+neutralize, or even annihilate its opposite number as the

-charges of matter are the symmetry debts of light.
+by proxy.
+The charges of matter are the symmetry debts of

 Because of the three-family structure of the quark spectrum, many (15) electrically neutral quark combinations are possible - heavy analogs of the neutron.
 These electrically neutral leptoquarks are subject to leptonic weak force decays in which a leptoquark neutrino (conserving "lepton number charge") and a neutral pion (conserving energy) replace the leptoquark (as mediated by the heavy "X" IVB).
 (See: "The Origin of Matter and Information".)
 During the early micro-moments of the "Big Bang", an asymmetry of unknown origin produced slightly more of these weak-force decays in the anti-leptoquark population (about one extra per billion decays), leaving our universe with an excess of matter leptoquarks - which subsequently decay to protons and neutrons.
 This may provide an "anthropic" explanation for the otherwise mysterious existence of the three quark-lepton families - they are necessary to create sufficient numbers of neutral leptoquarks for the weak-force asymmetric decays that produced our "matter only" cosmos.